Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 Tranquilo Cafe

 Worth a visit for the vibe and food.
-Found right on the beach, this cafe is serving up some favorites from home like burgers and barbecue, and of course, some fresh seafood.
-Come for fish tacos, plates of french fries, and loaded nachos, all served with a coastal breeze.
-They also have smoothies, brownies, cakes, cookies and ice cream for when you want something sweet.
+Found right on the beach, this cafe is serving up some favorites from home, like burgers and barbecue, and, of course, fresh seafood.
+Come for fish tacos, plates of French fries, and loaded nachos, all served with a coastal breeze.
+They also have smoothies, brownies, cakes, cookies, and ice cream for when you want something sweet.
+One ILP group mentioned that they also loved how convenient it was because they could charge their devices here, and the cafe even refilled their water bottles for free.

 Miss Bridget's

-Don't miss this place!
-It's a fan favorite with locals and tourists.
+This place is a fan favorite among locals and tourists alike.
 Garlic shrimp, garlic lobster, and a dish called the Frito (fried chicken piled high on a plate of fried plantains and cabbage) — this is a number one pick for lunch.
-The cutie Miss Bridget who owns the place also makes her own coconut oil which makes an appearance in most of the dishes on the menu.
-Prices are around 260c.
+The cutie Miss Bridget, who owns the place, also makes her own coconut oil, which shows up in most of the dishes on the menu.

 Find it: Near the dock on Pelican Beach, here's their info on Trip Advisor.